-We are currently searching for a Scientific Program Analyst to provide support services to satisfy the overall operational objectives of the National Institutes of Health, Office of Intramural Research.
-The primary objective is to provide services and deliverables through performance of support services.
-This opportunity is full-time, and it is on site in Bethesda, MD.
+We are currently searching for a Scientific Program Analyst to independently provide support services to satisfy the overall operational objectives of the National Institute of Diabetes and Digestive and Kidney Diseases.
+This is a full-time, on-site opportunity in Bethesda, MD.

 Duties & Responsibilities

 - Analyze and develop presentations consisting of data from grantee progress reports to be used by Program staff and at grantee meetings in the overall analysis of Program progress.

 - Conduct project close out reviews to reflect on current processes and identify areas for improvement.

 - Develop a plan to improve the outreach, education, and interaction strategies of the Branch.

 - Lead efforts to improve the Branch website so that it can better meet the use and the goals of the communications plan.

 - Lead efforts to improve database tools and other programs by coordinating and hosting meetings with database stakeholders.

 - Work with staff on existing projects and/or the development, initiation and execution of new project initiatives.